tkurz/lime/README.md

 Integrate
 =========
-For including the coe into your html file you'll need the following files to be included:
+For including the player into your html file you'll need the following files to be included:

-## CSS
+## CSS to include
 * css/video-js.min.css
 * One of
   * css/screen.css
   * css/full-screen.css
   * css/full-screen-tv.css

-## JS
+## JS to include
 * jQuery 1.7+
 * One of
   * `lib/underscoreJS/underscore.min.js`, `lib/backboneJS/backbone.js`, `lib/rdfquery/latest/jquery.rdfquery.debug.js`, `lib/vie/vie.js`